platformatic/undici-slicer-interceptor/README.md

 }
 ```

-For `/products?category=electronics`, this adds `x-cache-tags: electronics,products`.
+For `/products?category=electronics`, this adds `x-cache-tags: electronics,products` (or your custom header name if specified).

 #### Complex API Paths